zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/02-developer-guide/writing-a-similar-results-contributor.md

 Implement `writeDestination` to update the main asset when a user clicks a link in the Similar Results widget.
 The More Like This query is re-sent to the search engine, and the Similar Results list is re-rendered to match the new main asset.
 For KB Articles, the entirety of the work is to replace the `urlTitle` in the original URL (for the main asset) with the `urlTitle` of the matched entity.

-The `destinationHelper.getRouteParameter` call is important, because it's the only method from the `DestinationHelper` is a pre-search operator.
-It will always return data from the currently selected main asset, prior to re-rendering the main asset or the Similar Results links.
+The `destinationHelper.getRouteParameter` call is important.
+As the only method from the `DestinationHelper` that is a pre-search operator, it will always return data from the currently selected main asset, prior to re-rendering the main asset or the Similar Results links.
 The remainder of the `DestinationHelper` methods, including the other one shown here, `getAssetRenderer`, return data for a matched asset.
 This method is run iteratively for each matched result.

 #### Declare the Service Dependencies